oVirt/ovirt-site/source/feature/uiplugins.html.md

 `*` Plugin invocation context starts when user logs into WebAdmin and ends when user logs out.
 Processing [event handler functions](#Application_event_reference) as well as [plugin API](#API_function_reference) calls is constrained by this context, i.e. plugins are in effect only while user stays authenticated in WebAdmin UI.

+### Terms used in API reference

+#### JavaScript interface object

+Object implementing a contract (interface) by declaring corresponding functions.
+Unlike the traditional concept of interface abstract type in object-oriented languages, an interface object doesn't necessarily have to declare all functions of the given interface in order to "implement" such interface.
+In fact, an empty object can be used as a valid interface object.
+Missing functions will be treated as empty (no-op) functions with default return values, as defined by the contract of such functions.
+An interface object can "implement" multiple interfaces simply by declaring functions of those interfaces.

 ### Application event reference

 <caption>Supported event handler functions</caption>